-Maximum Effective Range: Varies with missile types, medium range missiles only (Go to Revised bomb and missile table).
+Maximum Effective Range: Varies with missile types, medium range missiles only (See revised bomb and missile tables for details.)

-Mega-Damage: Varies with missile types, medium range missiles only (Go to Revised bomb and missile table).
+Mega-Damage: Varies with missile types, medium range missiles only (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time, or in volleys of 2, or 4.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), or four (4) missiles.

 Payload: 8 missiles, 4 in each launcher.

-Maximum Effective Range: Varies with mini-missile type; Usually armor piercing or fragmentation are carried (Go to Revised bomb and missile table).
+Maximum Effective Range: Varies with mini-missile type; Usually armor piercing or fragmentation are carried (See revised bomb and missile tables for details.)

-Mega Damage: Varies with mini-missile type; Usually armor piercing or fragmentation are carried (Go to Revised bomb and missile table).
+Mega Damage: Varies with mini-missile type; Usually armor piercing or fragmentation are carried (See revised bomb and missile tables for details.)